New York's 111th State Assembly district

 New York's 111th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Angelo Santabarbara since 2013.

 Geography

 2020s

 District 111 contains portions of Montgomery and Schenectady Counties.
-Most of the city of Schenectady is included.
+Most of the city of Schenectady is included, as well as the city of Amsterdam and the towns of Rotterdam, Princetown, Duanesburg, and Florida.

+The district is entirely within New York's 20th congressional district and overlaps (partially) with the 44th and 46th districts of the New York State Senate.